Governor's order allows all libraries, archives and museums to reopen with guidelines

 The Alaska State Museum Office of Statewide Services maintains a calendar of opportunities for Alaska museums, including many new virtual or distance opportunities to support museums in response to COVID-19.
 The resources can be found here.

-Museums Alaska is also currently piloting a series of webinars through the month of June.
+Museums Alaska is also currently piloting a series of webinars.
 Information and registration for those can be found here.